Mindfulness: A Key Tool to Less Stress

-Written by two leading practitioners in the field, ‘The Rough Guide to Mindfulness’ by Albert Taylor and Susann Herrman, provides the reader with plenty of guidance, and also teaches how to practice mindfulness in any situation.
+Written by two leading practitioners in the field, ‘The Rough Guide to Mindfulness’ by Albert Taylor and Susann Herrman provides the reader with plenty of guidance.
+It teaches how to practice mindfulness in any situation.

 It highlights the latest findings from health experts and scientists on the benefits of mindfulness, such as boosting energy, confidence and self-control.
 You can purchase this book at Easons Bookstore for €14.

-‘The Mindfulness Journal’ written by psychologist, psychotherapist and author Corinne Sweet, helps you record your thoughts and offers an introduction to mindfulness and easy exercises that can be done where ever you are.
+‘The Mindfulness Journal’ is written by psychologist, psychotherapist and author Corinne Sweet.
+She offers an introduction to mindfulness.
 Beautifully illustrated, this journal is available at Easons Bookstore for also €14.

 Although we can disclose that colouring books have been a success as a hobby, I got the chance to speak to Demelza Lett, who is a counsellor and psychotherapist in Co.
-Wexford, for her professional opinion on the craze.
+Wexford.
+I asked for her professional opinion on the craze…